Steglitz-Zehlendorf in Berlin in Steglitz-Zehlendorf, Germany — Northeast German Plain (The European Plain)

 And to the elite military forces of the United States, Great Britain, and France in Berlin 1945-1994 who stood tall and made it possible.

-Erected 1998 by Berlin U.S. Military Veterans’ Association.
+Erected 1998 by Berlin U.S. Military Veterans Association.

 Topics.
 This memorial is listed in these topic lists: Air & Space • War, Cold • War, World II.

-More about this marker.
+More about this memorial.
 The West Berlin Airlift was from the spring of 1948 to May 1949.
 During this period, there were 277,000 flights and 1.5 million tons of supplies delivered.
 This action was a result of the Soviet blockade.

 Credits.
-This page was last revised on January 31, 2022.
+This page was last revised on October 26, 2025.
 It was originally submitted on April 25, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 362 times since then and 11 times this year.
+This page has been viewed 518 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 25, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.